Venice of the Merchants

 - Corte del Milion, medieval courtyard where Marco Polo - the symbol of all the Venetian merchants- lived.
 Marco Polo travelled to China in 1271 and remained there for seventeen years, and on his return wrote a book (Il Milione, known in English as The Travels of Marco Polo), an account of his travels and his experiences.

-- The Fondaco dei Tedeschi - the old seat of the Northern merchants - now under restoration to be transformed into a modern shopping and restaurant area.
+- The Fondaco dei Tedeschi - the old seat of the Northern merchants - recently transformed into a modern shopping area.
+Wonderful roof terrace.

 - The Rialto market - once the beating heart of the old Republic economy and the "city" of the time, with its historical original structures now filled with the vitality of an up-to-date retail market.